Trump meets and tweets as Texas gov praises Harvey response

-WASHINGTON (AP) — President Donald Trump sought to showcase the federal government’s response to Hurricane Harvey in a tweetstorm of his own Sunday, marveling over its size like a TV host and announcing a visit to Texas with the natural disaster only just beginning to take its catastrophic toll.
+WASHINGTON (AP) — President Donald Trump sought to showcase the federal government’s response to Hurricane Harvey in a tweetstorm of his own, marveling over its size like a TV host and announcing a visit to Texas with the natural disaster only just beginning to take its catastrophic toll.

-In a series of tweets, Trump said his administration was handling its responsibilities well and, in a tangential aside, hawked a book on race and crime in America written by a supporter.
+In a series of tweets Sunday Trump said his administration was handling its responsibilities well and, in a tangential aside, hawked a book on race and crime in America written by a supporter.

-“Wow – Now experts are calling (hash)Harvey a once in 500 year flood!
+“Wow – Now experts are calling #Harvey a once in 500 year flood!
 We have an all out effort going, and going well!”

 He later added: “Even experts have said they’ve never seen one like this!”